-Even though hiring in-house teams is a traditional approach favored by many, there are some significant pros, as well as a few cons to consider that may make outsourcing IT the best choice for your business.
+There are some significant pros, and only a few cons, that may make outsourcing IT the best choice for your business.

-One of the biggest, most important benefits of outsourcing is how much money employers save.
-You don’t have to pay overhead, payroll taxes, worker’s compensation insurance, and related costs.
-Overhead is significantly decreased when you outsource.
+One of the most important benefits of outsourcing is the amount of money you’ll save.
+You won’t need to pay overhead, payroll taxes, worker’s compensation insurance, and other related costs.

-Plus, outsourcing means you generally have a better ability to scale your business.
-If growth is the current goal, the time and money savings, the freeing up of internal resources will allow scaling your business to be realistically prioritized.
+Lastly, outsourcing means you’re generally better able to scale your business.
+Saving time and money and freeing up internal resources can make scaling your business a reality.

-- Get access to a world-wide talent pool.
+- You’ll gain access to a worldwide talent pool.

-The distance between a company and its freelancers can weigh on productivity.
-Working across multiple time zones, multiple communication channels, and multiple cultures can prove challenging for oversight, and especially for collaborative groups.
+Plus, the physical distance between a company and its freelancers can impact productivity.
+Working across multiple time zones, communication channels, and cultures can make oversight and collaboration challenging.

-- Loyalty and protection of intellectual property can be difficult in highly competitive markets.
+- Loyalty and protection of intellectual property pose a challenge in highly competitive markets.

 - Some IT functions are easier to outsource than others.

-- Finding exceptional freelancers is easy, but it is also easy to come across the few bad actors that can cause challenges.
+- Finding exceptional freelancers is far from impossible, but there’s always the risk you’ll come across one of the few bad actors.

 - Web hosting.
-Most companies outsource hosting as a service and don’t even think about it as outsourcing.
+So few companies handle web hosting in house that most don’t even think of it as outsourcing.

-- Website and application maintenance is one of those tasks that doesn’t require a lot of oversight or an in-house office, making it ideal for a reliable, autonomous freelancer.
+- Website and application maintenance.
+These tasks doesn’t require a great deal of oversight, making them ideal for a reliable, autonomous freelancer.

-- Technical support can take up a lot of in-house physical space, yet it doesn’t require a lot of in-person oversight, making it a good choice for outsourcing.
+- Technical support.
+In house, technical support can require a large amount of physical space, yet it doesn’t require much oversight, making it a good choice for outsourcing.

-- Alibaba, similar to eBay with headquarters in China, has one of the highest IPOs.
-It was built on development outsourced to the U.S. and still relies heavily on outsourcing today.
+- Alibaba.
+A company similar to eBay but with its headquarters in China, Alibaba was one of the highest IPOs in the early 2000s.
+The company outsourced its development to the U.S. and still relies heavily on outsourcing today.

-- AppSumo is a tech-focused marketing giant valued at about $2 million.
-This company was built on outsourcing and still relies on outsourcing for online courses, app development, software development and maintenance, hosting, and other projects.
+- AppSumo.
+A tech-focused marketing giant valued at about $2 million, AppSumo uses outsourcing for online courses, app development, software development and maintenance, and hosting.

-- Basecamp is a web development and communication tool that helps teams with project management.
-They implemented outsourcing because it would allow them to focus on their core business and generate more revenue.
-To this day, they outsource to 50 people across 32 countries.
+- Basecamp.
+A web development and communication tool for project management, Basecamp chose to outsource IT because it would allow the company to focus on its core business and generate more revenue.
+To this day, Basecamp outsources IT functions to 50 people across 32 countries.

-- Google, a tech giant famous for protecting its in-house company culture, is also a big supporter of outsourcing.
-They have and do outsource extensively.
-Currently, IT specialists, developers, virtual assistants, phone and email support are all outsourced.
-AdWords is their biggest outsourced department with over 1,000 customer service specialists and reps.
+- Google.
+The tech giant famous for protecting its in-house company culture is also a big supporter of outsourcing.
+Currently, Google outsources its IT specialists, developers, virtual assistants, and phone and email support.
+Google Ads is the biggest outsourced department — with more than 1,000 outsourced customer service specialists and reps.

-- Slack is one of the most popular communication tools for teams of all sizes across companies in many sectors.
-Development, app, website, logo, and testing were all outsourced.
-The company continues to rely on outsourcing for tech, marketing, and more.
+- Slack.
+One of the most popular communication tools for teams of all sizes in many sectors, Slack outsourced its web and app development, web design, and testing.
+The company continues to rely on outsourcing for various IT functions.

 The future of IT outsourcing and you

-Even companies that have no digital offerings will continue to be in need of fundamental IT services, such as website development and maintenance, basic security, and point of sale management.
+IT outsourcing isn’t going away anytime soon.
+As more products, services, and solutions become available in digital formats, ever more companies will need IT teams to support their efforts.
+This means companies will increasingly rely on outsourced talent.
+Plus, even companies that have no digital offerings will continue to need fundamental IT services, such as website development and maintenance, security, and point of sale management.

-If the work needs to be on-site or requires face-to-face collaboration, relying on an in-house team is probably best.
-You may also want to consider hiring in-house if you are functioning in a highly competitive market and need to know your people are vested solely in your organization.
+If work needs to take place on site or requires face-to-face collaboration, relying on an in-house team is likely best.
+You may also want to consider hiring employees if your market is highly competitive and you need to acquire workers who will be vested solely in your organization.

-Most larger companies use a blended strategy, combining outsourced IT services along with in-house teams.
-Every company needs to decide, based on current and future goals, what will work best for them.
+Most large companies use a blended strategy, combining outsourced IT services along with an in-house team.
+Smaller companies, however, tend to outsource all of their IT.
+You’ll need to decide, based on your current and future goals, what will work best for you.